souravsin9/Aviasales-Android-SDK-1/README.md

 For more information see the [demo project](https://github.com/KosyanMedia/Aviasales-Android-SDK/tree/master/simple_demo)

 ### Appodeal ads
-You can implement appodeal advertising into your app and get revenue from ads
+You can implement [Appodeal advertising](http://www.appodeal.ru/) into your app and get revenue from ads

 ![][2]